FTBF/ITA-BPM-firmware/README.md

 ## Project checkout instructions

 This repo makes use of submoduels.
-To automatiucally check these out ass the `--recursive` flag to the clone command as follows
+To automatiucally check these out add the `--recursive` flag to the clone command as follows

 ```
 git clone --recursive git@github.com:FTBF/ITA-BPM-firmware.git